aws-samples/amazon-eks-security-immersion-day/content/6-network-security/3-mtls-with-alb/3-workload/index.en.md

 ## Deploy a Sample Workload

-The workload runs a web service that displays a simple text.
-The workload in the cluster is exposed to other clients using an internal Application loadbalancer.
+The workload is a backend web service that displays a simple text.
+The workload in the cluster is exposed to other clients using an internal Application Load Balancer.

 Create an example Workload with the manifest below and save the file as `mtls.yaml`